zanzo420/valheim-expand_world_prefabs/README.md

 ### expand_prefabs.yaml

+All fields here are put on a single line.
+List values are separated by `,`.

 - prefab: List of affected object ids.
 - type (default `create`): "create" or "destroy".
-  - "create" is used when objects are spawned.
+  - Rules with "create" are used when objects are created.
-  - "destroy" is used when objects are removed.
+  - Rules with "destroy" are used when objects are destroyed.
+  - Objects spawned or removed by this mod never trigger rules.
 - weight (default: `1`): Chance to be selected if multiple entries match.
   - All weights are summed and the probability is `weight / sum`.
   - If the sum is less than 1, the probability is `weight`, so there is a chance to not select any entry.
-- swap: List of swapped ids and their amount.
-  - For example `swap: WolfMeat` swaps to a single wolf meat.
-  - For example `swap: WolfMeat:2` swaps to two wolf meats.
-  - For example `swap: WolfMeat:2, WolfPelt` swaps to two wolf meats and one wolf pelt.
+- data: Injects data to the object.
-- data: Name of the data entry (from `expand_data.yaml`) or data code.
+  - Name of the data entry (from `expand_data.yaml`) or data code.
+  - Injection is done by removing the original object and spawning the injected object.
+  - The data is also injected to `swap` and `spawn`.
+- swap: Swaps the object with another object.
+  - The data is copied from the original object and from the `data` field.
+  - Swap is done by removing the original object and spawning the swapped object.
+  - If the swapped object is not valid, the original object is still destroyed.
+- spawn: Spawns another object.
+  - The data is copied from the `data` field.
+- remove (default: `false`): If true, the created object is removed.
 - command: Console command to run.
 - biomes: List of valid biomes.
 - day (default: `true`): Valid during the day.